Why ECPC Matters

 Personalised Medicine Booklet

-Today the European Cancer Patient Coalition launched “Personalised Medicine: A Guide for Patients” – a booklet to address the opportunities and challenges that personalised medicine provides, so that the needs of cancer patients across Europe are met.
+The European Cancer Patient Coalition launched “Personalised Medicine: A Guide for Patients” – a booklet to address the opportunities and challenges that personalised medicine provides, so that the needs of cancer patients across Europe are met.